axonivy/devops.ivyteam.io/README.md

-# Axon Ivy Engine Listing

-Service which grabs and displays the current Axon Ivy Engines and Designers builds from different jobs of Jenkins.
+# DevOps @ ivyTeam

+Service to manage GitHub repository and provider of a single point of entry for build automation.

 ## Development

+- Add a file `github.token` with an own GitHub token so that the service can discover all the repositories at GitHub.
-Run `mvn spring-boot:run` to start the website on local machine.
+- Run `mvn spring-boot:run` to start the website on local machine.

+This service will synchronize data from GitHub and store it in `github.db`.
+By deleting this file the cache will be re-newed on the next site reload.